epigen/enrichment_analysis/README.md

 - Configuration: used general configuration (accountability)
 - Results
     - Configuration: the used region annotation configuration file
-    - a section for each query region set (row in the region annotation): each enrichment analysis method (LOLA, GREAT, Enrichr) has its own searchable sub-section within the query region set section consisting of all generated dot plots of significant hits
+    - a section for each query region set (row in the region annotation): each enrichment analysis method (LOLA, GREAT, Enrichr/GSEApy) has its own searchable sub-section within the query region set section consisting of all generated dot plots of significant hits

 # Results
 The results directory consists of one directory for each query region set, which contains a folder for each method: